vojha-code/BNeuralT/README.md

 # it generate a performance csv files and put in output folder
 !$ evaluate_MLP_class_reg_TF.py

-# it prints forward pass time for eachg dataset by mlp
+# it prints forward pass time for each dataset
 !$ time_tau_mlp.py

 ```